 Septic Riser Repair

-Professional riser repair that restores safe, watertight access to your septic tank
+Expert riser repair from a licensed and insured team that restores safe, watertight access to your septic tank and protects your property

 5 Highlights on Septic Riser Repair

-• Cracked riser ring replacement — We remove deteriorated concrete or corrugated riser rings and install new sealed sections that restore watertight integrity to your septic tank access port.
+We remove deteriorated concrete or corrugated riser rings and install new sealed sections that restore watertight integrity to your septic tank access port, using cutting-edge technology for maximum efficiency.

-• Riser lid repair and resurfacing — Fractured or corroded riser lids get replaced with durable, UV resistant plastic lids fitted with new gaskets to prevent groundwater infiltration and foul odors.
+Fractured or corroded riser lids get replaced with durable, UV resistant plastic lids fitted with new gaskets to prevent groundwater infiltration, foul odors, and gas leaks that affect your health.

-• Gasket and sealant restoration — Leaking joints between riser sections allow effluent seepage and soil contamination.
-We strip old sealant, clean mating surfaces, and apply butyl rubber gaskets for a permanent seal.
+Leaking joints between riser sections allow effluent seepage and soil contamination that can affect your sewer system.
+We strip old sealant, clean mating surfaces, and apply butyl rubber gaskets for a permanent seal that stops leaks for good.

-• Riser stabilization and releveling — Frost heave and soil settlement shift risers out of grade.
-Our crew excavates around the riser, compacts the base material, and resets each ring to proper elevation.
+Frost heave and soil settlement shift risers out of grade.
+Our trained crew excavates around the riser, compacts the base material, and resets each ring to proper elevation with care and precision.

-• Non compliant riser upgrades — Older systems with buried concrete lids often fail current septic permit requirements.
+Older systems with buried concrete lids often fail current septic permit requirements and inspections.
 We retrofit these with code compliant risered access that passes inspection the first time.

 Why Choose Our Septic Riser Repair

 Septic riser repair is a focused trade skill.
 Not every septic company treats it that way.
-Lakes Region Septic does.
+Lakes Region Septic, a family-owned business, proudly does.

-Our technicians carry years of hands on experience diagnosing riser failures across residential and commercial systems.
-We’ve repaired cracked plastic risers, collapsed concrete lids, corroded riser rings, and deteriorated gaskets on every major tank brand in the region.
-That range of exposure means faster diagnosis and fewer return visits.
+Our experienced and certified technicians carry years of hands on expertise diagnosing riser failures across residential and commercial systems.
+We specialize in cracked plastic risers, collapsed concrete lids, corroded riser rings, and deteriorated gaskets on every major tank brand we serve.
+That range of exposure means faster diagnostics and fewer return visits.

 We stock riser components on our service trucks.
-When a homeowner calls about a leaking or malfunctioning riser, we can often complete the repair the same day.
+When a homeowner calls about a leaking or malfunctioning riser, we can often provide same-day service and complete the repair fast.
 No waiting on parts.
 No second trip charges.
+Call now to schedule a response time that works for you.

-Every riser repair we perform includes a full inspection of the surrounding access port, inlet baffle, and outlet baffle.
+Every riser repair we perform includes a full evaluation of the surrounding access port, inlet baffle, and outlet baffle.
+We assess each component and use camera technology when needed to help identify any issue.
 If we spot a fractured baffle or a failing effluent filter during the job, we flag it immediately.
 You get the complete picture, not just a patch.

 Lakes Region Septic stands behind every riser repair with a written workmanship guarantee.
 We photograph each stage of the repair, document materials used, and provide a detailed invoice that satisfies local septic permit requirements.
-Our pricing is upfront.
-The number we quote is the number you pay.
+Our honest pricing and customer focus means no hidden costs or fees.
+Request a free estimate – the price we quote is the number you pay.

 Signs You Need Septic Riser Repair

 Septic riser repair becomes necessary when the access point to your tank loses structural integrity or fails to maintain a proper seal.
-Here are five signs that indicate a problem.
+Here are five signs that indicate issues you should know about.

 Our Septic Riser Repair Process

-Septic riser repair follows a structured sequence that ensures lasting results and code compliance.
+Septic riser repair follows a structured approach that ensures lasting results and code compliance.
+Our focus is on doing the job right the first time.

-Step 1 — Site assessment.
-We locate the riser, clear the area, and perform a visual and hands on inspection of the lid, rings, gaskets, and sealant joints.
-We check for cracks, corrosion, settlement, and signs of water infiltration.
+We locate the riser, clear the area, and perform a visual and hands on evaluation of the lid, rings, gaskets, and sealant joints.
+We check for cracks, corrosion, settlement, and signs of water infiltration, gathering all the information needed to recommend the best repair.

-Step 2 — Diagnosis and scope.
 Based on the inspection, we identify which riser components need repair or replacement.
 We measure the riser diameter, wall thickness, and depth to confirm compatible parts.
-You receive a clear explanation and a written quote before any work begins.
+You receive a clear explanation of the project, an accurate estimate, and a written quote before any work begins – no pressure, just honest information.

-Step 3 — Excavation and removal.
 We carefully excavate around the riser to expose the damaged sections.
 Deteriorated rings, fractured lids, and failed gaskets get removed.
-We clean the tank opening and the remaining riser surfaces to prepare for new material.
+We then perform thorough cleaning of the tank opening and the remaining riser surfaces to prepare for new material.

-Step 4 — Component installation.
 New riser rings, lids, or gaskets are dry fitted first to verify alignment.
 We then apply butyl sealant or rubber gaskets at each joint, seat the components, and secure them to create a watertight, sealed assembly.
+Our trenchless repair methods when applicable help with saving time and cutting costs.

-Step 5 — Backfill and final check.
 We backfill around the riser with compacted material, grade the surface for proper drainage, and perform a water test on every joint.
-The finished riser sits at grade, opens smoothly, and seals completely.
+All test results are recorded for your records.
+The finished riser sits at grade, opens smoothly, and seals completely – you will be impressed with the great job our team delivers.

 Brands We Use